shaik1002/biggitlabbomb/doc/user/application_security/dependency_list/index.md

   [application security jobs](../../application_security/index.md#application-coverage) to fail.

 ## View project dependencies

-> - In GitLab 17.2, the `location` field no longer links to the commit where the dependency was last detected when the feature flag `skip_sbom_occurrences_update_on_pipeline_id_change` is enabled.
-The flag is disabled by default.
-> - In GitLab 17.3 the `location` field always links to the commit where the dependency was first detected.
-Feature flag `skip_sbom_occurrences_update_on_pipeline_id_change` removed.

 To view the dependencies of a project or all projects in a group: